appelsiini/workshop/README.md

 * ~10GB of free disk space

 ## Recommendations
-Majority of the recommended tools for these exercises are already included in a penetration testing focused Linux distribution called Kali Linux, and therefor using Kali minimises the amount of new tools required to complete these exercises successfully.
+Majority of the recommended tools for these exercises are already included in a penetration testing focused Linux distribution called Kali Linux.
+Therefore using Kali minimises the amount of new tools required to complete these exercises successfully.